Chatter in Machining: Stop Machining Chatter

 In order to minimize chatter, we need to find out which frequencies to avoid, or we can reverse that problem and look for frequencies where we can push hard without exciting chatter.
 This is why slowing down may work, but speeding up may work just as well or even better.
 When chatter hits, play with your spindle RPM’s a bit to see whether you can make it stop.
 Try increasing the speed first, and then try slowing down.
 It may be that just twisting the knob solves your problem.

 – Change the number of flutes on your cutter.
 This changes the frequency quite a lot.
 Unless you’re running a 2 flute, you can always go to one or more fewer flutes.
-Actually, you can even by single flute cutters which I’ve heard of machinists taking advantage of for really bad chatter circumstances on a part they make frequently.
-With indexable tooling, try removing an insert or two, assuming you have multiples to spare.
+Actually, you can even buy single flute cutters which I’ve heard of machinists taking advantage of for really bad chatter circumstances on a part they make frequently.
+With indexable tooling (such as a Face Mill), try removing an insert or two, assuming you have multiples to spare.
 Remember to recalculate your feeds and speeds if you start monkeying with flutes!

 – Fiddle with tool stickout.
 This is a practice called “Tool Tuning”.
 Changing stickout as little as 0.100″ can change the chatter frequency.
 As well as trying shorter stickout (which increases rigidity), don’t be afraid to try longer stickout.
 Even though it will reduce rigidity, it will change the chatter frequency, hopefully to some place where it isn’t bothering your job.
 Be sure to recheck your tool deflection if you change stickout.
 And speaking of tool deflection, you can reduce the deflection and that will minimize the chances of exciting chatter in machining.
 A good guideline when roughing is to keep it below 0.001″.
 As you go above that number, chatter and tool breakage are more and more likely.